Ministry Evaluation Form: A Guide to Assess & Improve Church Programs

 Let's face it: sometimes ministries don't go as planned.
 It's natural to be disappointed when your ministry doesn't work out the way you had hoped.
 At evaluation time, emotions can run high and tempers flare.

-It's your responsibility to make sure your emotions don't cause the ministry's evaluation process to be too personal.
+It's your responsibility to ensure your emotions don't cause the ministry's evaluation process to be too personal.
 Never blame or lash out at others for a church ministry's problem.

 Yes, you may need to critique someone's performance.
 However, if you can't contain your anger, it's better to take some time to cool down before digging into the church ministry evaluation process.